Azure/azure-signalr/docs/rest-api.md

 - `redirect` function will return negotiation response and redirect all clients to Azure SignalR Service.
 - `broadcast` function will call Azure SignalR Service's REST API.
 Then SignalR Service will broadcast the message to all connected clients.

+In server-less architecture, clients still have persistent connections to Azure SignalR Service.
+Since there are no application server to handle traffic, clients are in `LISTEN` mode, which means they can only receive messages but can't send messages.
+SignalR Service will disconnect any client who sends messages because it is an invalid operation.

+> NOTE: In version 1.1.0-preview of ASP.NET Core SignalR, client will send `PingMessage` to server.
+> Right now it will cause SignalR Service disconnecting clients.
+> So the latest 1.0.x version of ASP.NET Core SignalR client library is recommended to use with Azure SignalR Service.
+> We are working in progress to support the new version of ASP.NET Core SignalR.

 You can find a complete sample of using Azure SignalR Service with Azure Functions at [here](https://github.com/aspnet/AzureSignalR-samples/tree/master/samples/RealtimeSignIn).

 ## API